vanessadean/sinatra-texting-app/README.md

-# Text Message App
+# Text Messaging App

-A version of this app was built for a [Delta.NYC](https://www.civichalllabs.org/probonotech/) pro bono collaboration with the [Center for NYC Neighborhoods](https://cnycn.org/).
+A version of this app was built for a [Delta.NYC](https://www.civichalllabs.org/probonotech/) pro bono collaboration with the [Center for NYC Neighborhoods](https://cnycn.org/) to help the center stay in touch with clients.

 ## Setup